jasonmimick/opsmtools/README.md

 Credits
 -------

-opsmtools was inspired by the excellent [mtools](https://github.com/rueckstiess/mtools) suite.
+opsmtools was inspired by (and borrows heavily from) the excellent [mtools](https://github.com/rueckstiess/mtools) suite.
 Thanks, Thomas!

 Disclaimer